IQSS/dataverse/doc/sphinx-guides/source/admin/solr-search-index.rst

 ``select id from dataverse where alias='datavarsealias';``

-should work, or you may click the Dataverse software's "Edit" menu and look for dataverseId= in the URLs produced by the drop-down.
+should work, or you may click the Dataverse Software's "Edit" menu and look for dataverseId= in the URLs produced by the drop-down.
 Then, to re-index:

 ``curl http://localhost:8080/api/admin/index/dataverses/135``